nietras/Sep/README.md

 /// </summary>
 public Sep Sep { get; init; }
 /// <summary>
-/// Specifies the culture used for parsing.
+/// Specifies the culture used for formatting.
 /// May be `null` for default culture.
 /// </summary>
 public CultureInfo?
 CultureInfo { get; init; }